yongjiaw/datacrafts/README.md

 ## NoSchema
 NoSchema is for NoSQL, to handle schema evolution with customization.
 Scala types such as case class serves as the structured NoSQL schema.
-Schema evolution is just a special case of custom marshalling and unmarshalilng.
+Schema evolution is just a special case of custom marshalling and unmarshalilng.<br/>
+The design is to let shapeless and implicit resolution to figure out the type structure only, while use regular scala constructs to control everything else.<br/>
 The following example converts between case class and nested Map[String, Any], using the default rule.
 ```
 class NoSchemaTest extends FlatSpec with ShapelessProduct.Implicits {